 The field compartmentalisation has also resulted in lower volumes of oil in place and hence in lower volumes of recoverable oil than previously interpreted.
-Preliminary analysis suggests that recoverable oil volumes are now likely to be less than 8 million barrels, but that recoverable gas volumes are still likely to be around 100 billion cubic feet of sales gas.
+Preliminary analysis suggests that recoverable oil volumes are now likely to be less than 8 million barrels, but that recoverable gas volumes are still likely to be around 90 billion cubic feet of sales gas.

-Oil production is expected to begin late in first quarter 2006, due to contractual negotiations and delays in completing modifications to the production barge.
-Initial field oil flow rates are likely to be less than 10,000 barrels of oil per day.
-A clearer picture is unlikely until the field has been producing oil for several months.
-The gas production rate is not expected to be significantly changed and will be between 40-60 million cubic feet per day, with gas production expected to begin in early 2007.
+Due to protracted contractual negotiations and delays in completing modifications to the production barge, oil production is expected to begin in third quarter 2006.
+Initial field oil flow rates are likely to be around 10,000 barrels of oil per day.
+A better understanding of production capability is likely after the field has been producing oil for several months.
+The gas production rate is not expected to be significantly changed and will be between 40-60 million cubic feet per day, with gas production expected to begin in mid 2007.